 I also recommend Square Foot Gardening and accompanying book.

-You might also enjoy Making Gardening Fun for Kids
+You May Also Enjoy Making Gardening Fun for Kids

 Over to you now.
-What tips for growing vegetables do you have?
+Any other tips for growing vegetables to share with first time growers?
 Share them with us in the comments below.